Air Fryer Pork Tenderloin

 3. How to cook pork tenderloin in the air fryer

-• Quick to prepare.
-There is no marinating needed so the entire cooking time is less than 15 minutes!
+• It’s quick to prepare.
+No marinating is needed, so the entire cooking time is less than 15 minutes!
+That’s one of the reasons why I make it often for my family’s weeknight dinners.

 • Versatile.
-The beauty of this cut of meat is how easy it is to customize and flavor with a plethora of options.
+The beauty of this cut of meat is how easily it can be customized and flavored with a plethora of options.
 I like to douse it in umami sauces, add some breading, or even season it with a pre-made spice blend.

 • Perfect every time.
-What we love about this recipe is just how foolproof it is.
 If you’ve ever been fearful of over-cooking lean cuts of meat, this cooking method is a game changer!

 Ingredients needed

 • Olive oil.
-Just a little oil to help the seasoning stick and also trap the juices in so you are left with super juicy meat.
+Just a little oil helps the seasoning stick and traps the juices, leaving you with super juicy meat.

 • Honey.
 Adds a sweet and sticky element to the pork and balances out the savory flavors.
-It also gives it the gorgeous caramelization.
-If you prefer a granulated sweetener, brown sugar will work but you will need to increase the oil by an extra tablespoon to compensate.
+It also gives it gorgeous caramelization.
+If you prefer a granulated sweetener, brown sugar will work, but you must increase the oil by an extra tablespoon to compensate.

 • Spices.
-I like to keep things simple to let the pork shine, so use some paprika, chili, and garlic powder.
+I like to keep things simple to let the pork shine, so I use paprika, chili, kosher salt, black pepper, and garlic powder.

 How to cook pork tenderloin in the air fryer